Posted in | News | Technology

 Transforming Construction Safety with Virtual Reality

-A recent review article published in Results in Engineering explored the state-of-the-art virtual reality (VR) application in construction health and safety (CHS) through a dual scientometric and systematic review approach.
-Additionally, after identifying the existing challenges, strategic recommendations were provided to advance VR-CHS research.
+A recent review article published in Results in Engineering explored the state-of-the-art in virtual reality (VR) applications for construction health and safety (CHS) using a dual approach combining scientometric and systematic review methodologies.
+The study not only identified current challenges but also provided strategic recommendations to advance VR-CHS research.

 Transforming Construction Safety with Virtual Reality